Posted March 14, 2006 by John Spence

 I have had a significant number of clients approach me and ask for help in putting together a “strategic” plan or at least some sort of a written plan to help them keep themselves and their staff on course.
 From small start-ups to divisions of multi-billion dollar corporations many either have not made the time to create the document or just don’t have a clear idea of how to put such a plan together.
-Although strategic planning can be extremely complex, it is also possible to build a simple, clear and compelling plan that will make a huge positive difference in the effectiveness of your operations.
+Although strategic planning can be extremely complex, it is also possible to build a simple, clear, and compelling plan that will make a huge positive difference in the effectiveness of your operations.

 Let me outline here what I believe are some of the most fundamental aspects of a plan, describe what each is component is, and offer you a chance to do some of the necessary work as you go through this article.

-Vision Statement: this is a topic that has gotten a lot of attention in the past few years.
+Vision Statement: This is a topic that has gotten a lot of attention in the past few years.
 Although several business “Gurus” have given the idea of vision statements a bad name, the truth is that having a clear, compelling and vivid vision of where you want to take your company is absolutely essential.
-I have never worked with any company that was able to achieve and sustain a high level of success that did not have a vision statement and written plan to achieve it.
+I have never worked with any company that was able to achieve and sustain a high level of success that did not have a vision statement and a written plan to achieve it.
 Never!

 A few things about vision statements:

-- The more simple, clear, brief and honest– the better.
-Many people use the business card test: a good vision statement should be short enough to fit on the back of a business card and written in words that any 12 year-old can clearly understand.
-Meaningful, short and believable.
+- The more simple, clear, brief, and honest– the better.
+Many people use the business card test: a good vision statement should be short enough to fit on the back of a business card and written in words that any 12-year-old can clearly understand.
+Meaningful, short, and believable.

 - Yes, you want it to be exciting and challenging, but make sure it can actually be achieved.
 Setting a vision that is just to “pie-in-the-sky” will do more harm than good when people see it as unattainable and thereby withhold support and discretionary effort for what they feel is a hopeless cause.